Skip to content

 Enable Example Rules

-• Select Add to Scene from context menu
+• Right-click and select Add to Scene from context menu

 You can also verify enabled rules by viewing the SceneConnector's inspector: